kamshory/ZKLibrary/README.md

 ### Parameters
 $ip

-IP address of the device
+IP address of the device.

 $port

-UDP port of the device
+UDP port of the device.

 ```php
 disconnect()